qcif-training/intro_nlp_lmm_v1.0/episodes/02-text-preprocessing.md

 ::: callout
-While stop-words are often removed to improve analysis, they can be important for certain tasks like sentiment analysis, where the word ‘not’ can change the entire meaning of a sentence.
+While stopwords are often removed to improve analysis, they can be important for certain tasks like sentiment analysis, where the word ‘not’ can change the entire meaning of a sentence.
 :::